moliveri1618/iMax_progetti_main_home/README.md

-# 🚀 Microservice Project Template
+# 🚀 Microservice Project Templatee

 A **FastAPI-based application** with AWS Lambda deployment, RDS database integration, and GitHub Actions for CI/CD.